souravsingh/Presentation/PITCHME.md

 March, 2010:- An improved implementation of brain tumor detection using segmentation based on soft computing.

+- [9] Brain Tumor Segmentation and Radiomics Survival Prediction: Contribution to the BRATS 2017 Challenge.

 ----

 ### Glossary of terms